vijaysmetgud/QT-DevOps-AzureCloud-Trainings-Ajay/Kubernetes/k8s_Intro.md

 * In order for the Ingress resource to work, the cluster must have an ingress controller running.
 * we must have an Ingress controller to satisfy an Ingress.
 Only creating an Ingress resource has no effect.
 * we will need to make sure your Ingress targets exactly one Ingress controller by specifying the ingress.class annotation,and that you have an ingress controller running in your cluster.
-* K8s does not have ingress controller for ingress. is designed, So This is where we can use external ingress controller implementations.
+* K8s does not have ingress controller for ingress is designed, So This is where we can use external ingress controller implementations.
 * Examples:
    * nginx
    * haproxy
    * traefik
-      * these above three works anywhere external loadbalancer
+      * these above three ingress controller will works anywhere as external loadbalancer
-      * For these external loadbalancer means there will be some re-write will happen and also k8s resource created like service,pods and deployments running
+      * For these external loadbalancer there will be some kind of re-write direction will happen and also k8s resource like service,pods,replicaset and deployments will be created and will be running, for these ingress controller loadbalncer
    * azure application gateway(works only in aks soft loadbalancer)
-     * internally what happens is, there will be k8s resource created like service,pods and deployments running as actual loadbalancer, if it soft
+     * internally what happens is, there will be k8s resource like service,pods,replicaset and deployments will be created and running as actual loadbalancer, if it soft
    * elastic application load balancer(works only in eks soft loadbalancer)
-       * internally what happens is, there will be k8s resource created like service,pods and deployments running as actual loadbalancer, if it soft
+       * internally what happens is, there will be k8s resource created like service,pods,replicaset and deployments will be created and  running as actual loadbalancer, if it soft
-* The above examples of ingress controller mentioned is few there is lot more, to know that refer below official docs for ingress controller
+* The above examples of ingress controller mentioned is only few. there is lot more, to know that refer below official docs for ingress controller

 #### Request Flow Of Ingress: